ReplicaFlowOSS/replicaflow/README.md

 # ReplicaFlow

-> See your data move.
+> See your information move.

-ReplicaFlow is a real-time visualization and Control Tower for database replication and data movement.
+ReplicaFlow is the Control Tower for Information Flow.

-Instead of monitoring servers, ReplicaFlow visualizes the journey of your data.
+It combines visualization, monitoring, administration and learning into a single workspace.

 ## Why?